Businesses, both big and small, operate and generate large volumes of information. Data that is analyzed wisely can be the key to business success.

 Diagnostic analytics is a form of advanced analytics that examines data or content to answer the question, “Why did it happen?”
 It is characterized by techniques such as drill-down, data discovery, data mining and correlations (Gartner).
 Diagnostic analytics implies using data to determine the causes of trends and correlations between variables.
 This method can be employed across a number of use cases, such as examining market demand, analyzing customer behavior, improving company culture, etc.

 Predictive analytics is used to make predictions about future outcomes based on historical data and statistical modeling, data mining techniques and machine learning.
-Businesses use predictive analytics to identify future risks and opportunities based on data analysis.
+Businesses use predictive analytics to assess information that helps evaluate the company’s past behavior and predict its future, identify future risks and opportunities based on data analysis.

 Prescriptive analytics examines data or content to provide a recommendation on the steps a business should take to resolve an issue.
 This form of analytics employs a wide range of instruments and techniques, including graph analysis, simulation, complex event processing, neural networks, recommendation engines, etc.